Elastohydrodynamics of 3D chemically active filaments: Results

-Conversely, from the initial planar S-shape, the resulting helical trajectory only becomes apparent within a dimensionless time $t=100$ once the elastohydrodynamic number surpasses $\elastohydronum\approx20,000$, although, as can be seen from \Cref{fig: trans to helical swimmers}a, low-pitch helical paths exist for $\elastohydronum$ much lower than this.
-A typical example of this helical motion from the planar initial configuration is shown in \Cref{fig:helical_spinning}.
+These observations broadly align with simulations from an initially planar state, with helical motion of various forms present from around $\elastohydronum\approx5,500$.
+This suggests that this helical behaviour is a stable attractor of the dynamics, though a full and proper treatment of the solutions to the steady state dynamics is warranted to formally address the notion of stability.
+A typical example of this form of helical motion from the planar initial configuration is shown in \Cref{fig:helical_spinning}.
+The large value of $\elastohydronum$ chosen here yields tight circles and a corresponding tight helix.
 The motion initially remains planar for some time before transitioning to a helical path.
-At larger $\elastohydronum$, the out-of-plane motion occurs sooner and the resulting helix pitch increases.
+At larger $\elastohydronum$, the out-of-plane motion appears to occur sooner and the resulting helix pitch increases.
 During the helical motion, the base state of the filament is a hook shape with a localised twist out-of-plane.
-Around this, there is evidence of a travelling wave from the centre towards the tip from the heatmaps of curvature and torsion (\Cref{fig:helical_spinning}).
+As visible in \Cref{fig:helical_spinning}b,c, the curvature of the filament remains approximately unchanged throughout the motion (after initial transients), whilst the torsion undergoes a significant change that corresponds to the filament leaving the plane.